Daniel Risch: Prime Minister of Liechtenstein

 He was a prominent advocate for Liechtenstein's accession to the International Monetary Fund, and his government started the proceedings for it in 2024.
 Liechtenstein joined the IMF on 21 October 2024.
 This came after a successful referendum was held the previous month.

 Risch opposed the privatization of Radio Liechtenstein in an referendum on the topic in October 2024.
 Despite this, the Patriotic Union voted to support the privatization and the subsequent referendum was accepted by voters.
 Radio Liechtenstein was subsequently closed in April 2025 due to a lack of a concrete plan regarding the privatization as well as no political decision being made regarding an extension of the deadline to do so.

 In February 2024, Risch announced that he would not be running for re-election in the 2025 Liechtenstein general election.
 He was succeeded by Brigitte Haas on 10 April 2025.

 Later life

-In October 2025, Risch founded t minus 5 GmbH based in Triesen.
+In October 2025, Risch founded t minus 5 GmbH based in Triesen, and has served as its CEO since.
+In February 2026, he was elected to the board of trustees of the Swiss United Nations High Commissioner for Refugees.